TechnikEmpire/GQ/README.md

 ##Original Goals
  - Wrapping things up in proper namespaces.
- - Remove custom rolled automatic reference counting and replace with standard `shared_ptr` types.
+ - Remove custom rolled automatic reference counting, remove any sort of `shared_ptr` and make lifetime management dead simple.
  - Fix broken parsing that was ported from cascadia, but is invalid for use with Gumbo Parser.
  - Make parsing/matching produce the same behavior as jQuery does on the exact same test data.
  - Replace `std::string` with `boost::string_ref` wherever string copies don't truly need to be generated.